tcw0/dps-password-validator/README.md

 This web application provides a user-friendly interface for validating passwords based on specific criteria.
 The password validation is handled entirely on the frontend leveraging React, Typescript, Material-UI, and Vite.

-This project leverages the MERN (MongoDB, Express.js, React, Node.js) Stack, a powerful combination of technologies, to build a comprehensive messenger application.
-The architecture is divided into the server side, where MongoDB, Node.js, and Express handle the backend, and the client side, where Typescript, React, and Material-UI contribute to a dynamic and user-friendly frontend.

 ### Environmnet variables

 The necessary environment variables can be found in `.env` in `client`.
 The secrets are intentionally shared for ease of setup.
-Contact one of the maintainers of the project for further access to the secrets.

 The following environment variables are necessary to run the application: